K\"ahler-Einstein metrics with prescribed singularities on Fano manifolds: Why the prescribed singularities setting?

 \subsection{$0$-dimensional equisingularities}

 An estimate on the $\psi$-relative $\alpha$-invariant for $\psi\in\mathcal{M}_{klt}^{+}$ may give information about the existence of KE metrics by Theorem \ref{thmA2} (see also Question \ref{Question} and Conjecture \ref{conjA}).
-Moreover, as said in the Introduction, for singular model type envelopes the definition of the $\psi$-relative $\alpha$-invariant involves less functions, thus it can be easier to compute.
-The most natural case to consider is when $\psi$ has isolated singularities at $N$ points with the same \emph{weight} (i.e. with the same Lelong numbers at these points) as Remarks \ref{rem:CDS}, \ref{rem:EstimatesFeb} suggest.
-Indeed, in this case the singularities can have weight arbitrarily small (which clearly implies $lct(X,0,\psi)$ arbitrarily big), the locus of the singularities is always $0$-dimensional and the total mass $V_{\psi}$ may basically be chosen arbitrarily and independent of the weight of the singularities.
+Moreover, as said in the Introduction, for singular model type envelopes the definition of the $\psi$-relative $\alpha$-invariant involves less functions, thus it might be easier to compute.
+A very natural case to consider is when $\psi$ has isolated singularities at $N$ points with the same \emph{weight} (i.e. with the same Lelong numbers at these points).
+Indeed, in this case the singularities can have weight arbitrarily small (which clearly implies $lct(X,\psi)$ arbitrarily big and $\tilde{\alpha}_{\omega}(\psi)\sim \alpha_{\omega}(\psi)$ thanks to Proposition \ref{prop:ConnAlphas}), the locus of the singularities is always $0$-dimensional and the total mass $V_{\psi}$ may basically be chosen arbitrarily and independent of the weight of the singularities.
 Moreover, we expect that, assuming $\mbox{Aut}(X)^{\circ}=\{\mbox{Id}\}$, any KE metric should be recovered by these KE metrics with $0$-dimensional equisingularities when $N$ moves to $+\infty$ and, conversely, that any of these sequences of singular KE metrics diverges if $X$ does not admit a KE metric.
-This \emph{point process} will be subject of studies in future works.\\
+This \emph{point process} will be subject of studies in future works.

 Given an ample line bundle $L$ and $R:=\{p_{1},\dots,p_{N}\}$ a set of $N$ distinct points on $Y$ compact Kähler manifold, the \emph{multipoint Seshadri constant} at $p_{1},\dots,p_{N}$ is defined as